My Grandfather's Demons: Interview with Nuno Beato

-During the 2018 edition of 3DWire, the director of My Grandfather Used To Say He Saw Demons (production: Sardinha em Lata, Submarine, Basque Films) talked to us on the production of the first feature Portuguese animated from Portuguese studio Sardinha em Lata (responsible for films such as Eyes of the Lighthouse, The Shoemaker, Journey to Cape Verde, among others).
+During the 2018 edition of 3DWire, the director of My Grandfather Used To Say He Saw Demons (production: Sardinha em Lata, Submarine, Basque Films) talked to us about the production of the first feature Portuguese animated by Portuguese studio Sardinha em Lata (responsible for films such as Eyes of the Lighthouse, The Shoemaker, Journey to Cape Verde, among others).

 His film tells the story of a personal change, which at the same time represents a self-recognition of himself and his own story.

 After having a sudden stress attack, Rosa decides to leave the city and takes off to reunite with her grandfather, whom she hasn’t visited for too long.
 Arriving at the isolated property in the middle of the transmontana landscape, she finds he passed away, leaving her the land and the building in ruins.
 Taken by remorse and the need to find a new path, she tries to rebuild the house and the fields.
 She’s not alone.
 A group of painted figures seems to sometimes come to life, advising and guiding her like her grandfather would - Film Synopsis